mia-platform/documentation/versioned_docs/version-7.x.x/runtime_suite/export-service/overview.md

 A use case would be to export a report containing the aggregation result which is needed in a particular file format like `xlsx`.

 First thing is needed a route that returns a `jsonl` with the data to export.
-The Crud Service `/export` API or the [MongoDB Reader](../mongodb-reader/configuration) can both be useful to this need.
+The CRUD Service `/export` API or the [MongoDB Reader](../mongodb-reader/configuration) can both be useful to this need.
 Once the jsonl endpoint is available add the `url` in the [configuration](#configuration) of the Export Service.

 :::caution